Andrettin/Wyrmsun/readme.txt

 * Factions
 - The Gnomish faction is now again called "Untersberg".

+* Heroes
+- Fixed a bug which caused heroes not to begin with the extra HP they should have, if they had a level higher than the quantity of upgrades available.
+- Heroes are no longer hireable.

 * Maps
 - Added Iberia map (Earth) by Miguel Farah F., from FreeCiv.
 - Added France map (Earth) by Mathieu Roy, from FreeCiv.